abhikghosh12/workflowapi/README.md

 ```
 ###  Test the models and serializer:

-This test checks the model and serializers.
+This test 'tests.py' checks the model and serializers.
+This populates the databases with initial data.
 Here JSON data are provided for workflow and comment.
-This example JSON create to create a workflow
+This example JSON create to create a workflow tests.py

 ```
 python tests.py

 ```

-###  start the Server:
+###  Start the Server:

 This will start the localserver at : http://localhost:8000/